 In normal circumstances only the Deputy Head of College and the Head of College can exclude a pupil from school on a temporary basis (suspension).
 In all circumstances only the Head of College may permanently exclude a pupil.
 In exceptional circumstances (such as if the Deputy Head of College is absent from school or there is an urgent time sensitive situation) the responsibility to suspend a pupil from school may be delegated to the Head of Junior Prep, Head of Senior Prep, Head of Middle School or Head of Sixth Form.
-In addition, if deemed appropriate at the time, due to the young age of the pupil, the responsibility to suspend a pupil from school may be delegated to the Head of the Junior Prep School.
+In addition, if deemed appropriate at the time, due to the young age of the pupil, the responsibility to suspend a pupil from school may be delegated to the Head of the Head of the Head of the Head of the School may be delegated to the Head of the Pupil, the responsibility to suspend a pupil from school may be delegated to the Head of the Junior Prep School.